Updated: May, 8, 2023

 This platform also includes a 30-day money-back guarantee, an uncommon feature in the industry.
 Other platforms come with a 14 or 7-day free trial but rarely provide refunds.

 Udemy’s main selling point is the variety of courses on offer.
-It may not have the academic scope of Coursera or the coding-focus of Treehouse or Codecademy, but it does cater to the latest trends and learners’ interests.
+It may not have the academic scope of Coursera, but it does cater to the latest trends and learners’ interests.
 The quality of content is also quite good, considering that almost anyone can create a course and upload it on the platform.
 Plus, lectures are incredibly easy to follow, as instructors approach the topics casually and break up courses into easily-digestible sections.

 In reality, the only downside is the lack of a subscription model.
 Despite the 30-day refund policy, purchasing classes individually can add up the price and make it more complicated to explore the full capacities of the platform.